blnkfinance/blnk-ts/README.md

 ---

-## Additional Information
+## Additional Resources

-### Immutability and Idempotency
-All transactions in Blnk are immutable, meaning they cannot be altered once recorded.
-This ensures data integrity and accuracy.
-The use of a unique reference for each transaction enforces idempotency.
+For more examples and advanced use cases, please refer to the [Examples Code](https://github.com/blnkfinance/blnk-ts/tree/main/examples).

 ### Issue Reporting
 If you encounter any issues, please [report them on GitHub](https://github.com/blnkfinance/blnk/issues).